rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 | acceptUnknownColumnTypes | If set to true, Benerator accepts exotic database column types without complaining and relies on the user to take care of the appropriate data type when generating values for the column. |

 **Attention**: Benerator has some built-in knowledge about the most widely used database systems and their conventions.
-So in most cases, it is sufficient to provide url, driver user and password.
-In special cases, e.g. if you want to access a schema ehich is not the default schema of your user, you may have to set schema (and possibly catalog) explicitly.
+So in most cases, it is sufficient to provide url, driver, user, and password.
+In special cases, e.g. if you want to access a schema that is not the default schema of your user, you may have to set schema (and possibly catalog) explicitly.

 ## Usual Database Settings